CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Exits the rescue mode process on a machine with the given system ID.
+Exits the rescue mode process on a machine with the given system\_id.

 A machine in the 'rescue mode' state may exit the rescue mode process.